mortezakowkabi/jcb-persian-documentation/012-Component-FTP-and-more.md

 ### Markdown Info

-Then if you want to know more about markdown, then you can open this link here(Markdown-Cheatsheet).
+Then if you want to know more about markdown, then you can open this link: https://www.markdownguide.org/cheat-sheet/  .
 That is looking at the README area.

 ### Admin - Site Views Adding Editing